mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 I did this with Firefox, so the solution I'll give here might be slightly different in another browser.

-1. You don't need a clever riddle to open the console and scroll a little.
+1. *You don't need a clever riddle to open the console and scroll a little.*<br />
 Open the developer console, and scroll up to see the 8-characters code.
-2. Some codes are hard to spy, perhaps they'll show up on pulp with dye?
+2. *Some codes are hard to spy, perhaps they'll show up on pulp with dye?*<br />
 "Print" the webpage (Ctrl+P) in a PDF file and the code will be revealed near to the question.
-3. This code is still unknown; it was fetched but never shown.
+3. *This code is still unknown; it was fetched but never shown.*<br />
 Open the Network tab, and check the file which have been [fetched](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The file is fetched every minute, so if you have opened the network tab after the page initially loaded, you'll just have to wait for 1 minute before it shows up!
-4. Where might we keep the things we forage?
-Yes, of course: Local barrels!
+4. *Where might we keep the things we forage?
+Yes, of course: Local barrels!*<br />
 Look at the tab "Storage", and further down in the section "Local storage".
 You'll see an entry with the key 🛢️🛢️🛢️, and the value is the code.
-5. Did you notice the code in the title?
-It may very well prove vital.
+5. *Did you notice the code in the title?
+It may very well prove vital.*<br />
 The code's written at the end of the page's title; we can see the full title by just hovering the mouse cursor over the tab.
-6. In order for this hologram to be effective, it may be necessary to increase your perspective.
+6. *In order for this hologram to be effective, it may be necessary to increase your perspective.*<br />
 Right-click on the hologram, "Inspect this element", then increase the value of its [perspective](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective) CSS attribute to something massive; this will display the code in the hologram.
-7. The font you're seeing is pretty slick, but this lock's code was my first pick.
+7. *The font you're seeing is pretty slick, but this lock's code was my first pick.*<br />
-Right-click on the riddle's text, "Inspect this element", then have a look at the property [font-family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family): thie first font choice is the code.
+Right-click on the riddle's text, "Inspect this element", then have a look at the property [font-family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family): the first font choice is the code.
-8. In the event that the .eggs go bad, you must figure out who will be sad.
+8. *In the event that the .eggs go bad, you must figure out who will be sad.*<br />
 Right-click on the word eggs, "Inspect this element", then click on the button "event" next to the `span` element in the HTML code, and have a look at the event listener's code: `() => window['VERONICA'] = 'sad'`
-9. This next code will be unredacted, but only when all the chakras are :active.
+9. *This next code will be unredacted, but only when all the chakras are :active.*<br />
 For each word in the riddle, click on it and hold the mouse button down; for some words, 1 or 2 characters will be displayed.
 Type them down in the same order you revealed them, and you'll have the code.
-10. Oh, no!
+10. *Oh, no!
 This lock's out of commission!
-Pop off the cover and locate what's missing.
+Pop off the cover and locate what's missing.*<br />
 Right-click on the lock's cover, "Inspect this element"; then locate the `div` node which has the `cover` class in the DOM tree.
 Remove it (Right click > "Delete node"); this will reveal [the circuit board](https://crate.elfu.org/images/lock_inside.png), with the code written in the bottom-right corner.
 When you enter the code and try to unlock the lock, nothing happens.
 If you have a look at the javascript console, you'll see this error message:
 > Missing macaroni!